maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="data-concon-read-varvar-and-restore-linenoaexp"></a>
 ### `DATA` *con*[,*con*...], `READ` *var*[,*var*] and `RESTORE` [{*lineno*!*aexp*}]

 Early versions of Dartmouth BASIC lacked the ability to work with data files, which made it difficult to store data for use in a program.
-While one could implement this using many assignment statements, this made the code difficult to understand.
+While one could implement this using many assignment statements, this made the code lengthy and difficult to understand.
 To solve this problem, the `DATA` statement was introduced. `DATA` is followed by a comma-separated list of constants, either strings or numbers.
 There can be any number of `DATA` statements in a program and any number of values per statement, up to the maximum line length on that platform.

+#### Examples:

+    10 DATA 7,"Hello, ",6,"World!"
+    20 FOR I=1 TO 2
+    30 READ L
+    40 READ S$
+    50 FOR J=1 TO L
+    50 PRINT MID$(S$,J)
+    60 NEXT J
+    70 NEXT I
+    80 END

+This program uses `DATA` to define the length and character data for two strings.
+It `READ`s the length and characters, and then loops to print the characters one at a time.

+### `READ` *var*[,*var*]

 When the program first encounters a `READ` statement, it searches through the program for the first `DATA` statement and sets a pointer to the first value in it.
 The value at the pointer is then read into the associated *var*.
 One or more variables can be read in a single `READ`, with the variables separated by commas like an `INPUT` statement.
 As each variable is read, the pointer is moved forward one location in the list of values.
 This process continues across statements and lines until it reaches the last value in the last `DATA` statement in the program, at which point any further `READ`s will cause an error.

+Several other statements also reset the data pointer, including `CLEAR`, `RUN` and `NEW`.

+### `RESTORE` [{*lineno*!*aexp*}]

-`RESTORE` is used to reset the pointer to the start of the list or to the first data element on a particular line indicated by an optional line number or numeric expression.
-Some dialects, notably Wang BASIC, interpreted the optional number not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the `DATA`.
-As there is no way to tell which is which, RetroBASIC always interprets the value as a line number, which is far more common.
+`RESTORE` is used to reset the data pointer to the start of the list or to the first data element on a particular line indicated by the optional line number or numeric expression.

 #### Examples: